Have you wondered about Law Review? Let Us Make the Case.

 Here’s a quick overview.

-The Oklahoma City Law Review is the flagship journal of OCU Law.
+The Oklahoma City University Law Review is the flagship journal of OCU Law.
 Our student-edited journal contains works of esteemed members of the bench and bar, dignitaries, professors, and Oklahoma City University Law Review members.
 The Law Review provides intense writing and editing experience that is invaluable in future legal practice.
-Want to learn more?
-Click the menu below.

 Spring Semester Candidates